openplus/DrupalWxT-Promo-Site/README.md

 1. Content for the "There is more..."
 Section on feature page.
 2. Where to send the "Learn More..."
 Links for each section / feature.
 3. Someoen to do QA on content

+#What I have left to do:
+1. Browser Testing ( IE9, FF, Chrome, Safari )
+2. Mobile Testing ( iPhone, Tablet, safari )